-As the chill of winter sets in, it’s a good time to start thinking about safeguarding your personal watercraft (PWC) or jet ski as some call it, against the biting cold and freezing conditions.
+As the chill of winter sets in, it’s a good time to start thinking about safeguarding your personal watercraft (PWC) or jet ski, against the biting cold and freezing conditions.

-It’s important that you ensure your PWC and trailer are thoroughly prepared for the winter months for maintaining their performance and longevity!!!
+It’s important that you ensure your jet ski and trailer are thoroughly prepared for the winter months for maintaining their performance and longevity!!!

-In this guide, I’ll show you the steps to start the winterize process for a Sea-Doo jet ski and get it ready for long-term storage, along with bonus tips I’ve picked up over the years.
-Winterizing a Sea-Doo, or really any jet ski, is a super important process, especially if you live somewhere that gets below 40F/5C!
-You’ll be surprised to learn how many people simply forget to get their jet ski winterized, so don’t let it slip you by!
+Winterizing any boat is a super important process, especially if you live somewhere that gets below 40F/5C!
+You’ll be surprised to learn how many people simply forget to winterize their watercraft, so don’t let it slip you by!

 Note: This post is more geared towards Sea-Doo, but it’s pretty much the same for a Yamaha and Kawasaki jet ski.